KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 The watch file was already covered at the beginning of this example, and is configured to track the latest Git commit on the main branch.

-You can also add the **[common configuration for GitHub](https://wiki.debian.org/debian/watch)**, but leave it commented out, so that whenever upstream will issue a release, everything is ready in your watch file and you'll just need to uncomment it.
+You can also add the **[common configuration for GitHub](https://wiki.debian.org/debian/watch)**, but leave it commented out, so that whenever upstream will issue a release, everything is ready in your watch file and you'll just need to uncomment it:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/watch